HR Measures and People Practices

 Monitoring these vital employee measures identifies symptoms that help you understand the overall effectiveness of your policies, training, practices, performance management, and leadership skills.
 Not only are these key expected employee performance measures, but they can also be very costly to your organization if not addressed with creative HR solutions.

-Staffing efficiency is measured by ensuring the right staffing levels and having the right person in place when needed.
-Measures might include over- or understaffing, resulting in reductions or downtime.
+Staffing efficiency is measured by ensuring the proper staffing levels and having the right person in place when needed.
+Measures might include over-or understaffing, resulting in reductions or downtime.
 Some organizations track their recruiting efforts through recruitment or new hire cost and several days to hire.

 People are the heart and soul of an organization and determine its overall effectiveness.
 Therefore, overall business results are another indicator of HR effectiveness.
-Most organizations measure their effectiveness looking at crucial business measures such as income statements, stock price, business growth, strategy achievement, objective attainment, budget achievement, and so on.
+Most organizations measure their effectiveness by looking at crucial business measures such as income statements, stock price, business growth, strategy achievement, objective attainment, budget achievement, etc.

 Monitor and communicate these key measures often to see more significant results from your people management practices.